nikkiebyte/Building-Neural-Networks-from-Scratch/README.md

 # Building-Neural-Networks-from-Scratch
-Guide for building neural networks from scratch.
-Implementing in Python and C++ .
+Guide for building neural networks from scratch.Implementing in Python and C++ .